 A green roof provides numerous benefits to the environment.
-From insulation and sound amelioration, to the reduction in the Urban Heat Island Effect and an increase in biodiversity.
+From insulation and sound reduction, to a decrease in the Urban Heat Island Effect and an increase in biodiversity.
 Meanwhile the uses of Photovoltaic (PV) panels on a roof top provides a renewable source of energy for your building.
 Beyond these related advantages, these two systems can in fact support one another.

 A cool green roof increases efficiency

-Research has shown that the evapo-transpiration from your green roofs vegetation can have an extremely positive effect on the efficiency of PV panels.
+Research has shown that the evapo-transpiration from green roof vegetation can have a positive effect on the efficiency of PV panels.
 The panels’ optimum efficiency occurs at an ambient air temperature of approximately 25 ̊C. For every degree above this, the PV panel can lose anything up to 0.5% efficiency.

 A traditional roof can become extremely hot when in direct sunlight, especially in the height of summer.
-At this time that the solar panels are intended to be at their peak in terms of their energy production.
+Exactly when solar panels are designed to be at their peak energy production.
 But this extreme surface temperature can have an adverse affect.
-Fortunately, as your green roof transpires, so the surrounding air can maintain an ambient temperature (between 20-28 ̊C); sustaining the efficiency of the PV panels.
+As your green roof transpires, so the surrounding air can maintain an ambient temperature (between 20-28 ̊C); sustaining the efficiency of the PV panels.
 In turn producing far more reliable power during the summer months.

 A green roof benefits from PV Panels

-Additional advantages of integrating PV’s into your green roof include a shadier habitat for a more diverse number of species.
+PV’s will also create a shadier habitat for a more diverse number of species.
 Although plant growth may be stunted because of the lack of sunlight, this is offset by the water run-off from the surface of the panels, concentrating moisture at the foot of the panel.
 This results in a more diverse range of vegetation than would commonly be expected on a fully exposed extensive green roof.

-When the rainfall is less, your green roof will reduce air born pollutants and dust which are commonly found on traditional roofs.
-By reducing the amount of dirt on the photovoltaic panels, your green roof is once again increasing their chances at performing at a higher standard as well as minimising their need of maintenance.
+When the rainfall is less, your green roof will reduce air born pollutants and dust.
+By reducing the amount of dirt on the photovoltaic panels, your green roof is increasing their chances at performing at a higher standard as well as minimising their need of maintenance.